pycom/pycom-micropython-sigfox/docs/pycom_esp32/getstarted.rst

         time.sleep(4)

 - Make sure the connection to your board is open in the Pycom Console
-- Press the sync button on the top toolbar.
+- Press the Sync button at the top of the Pycom Console.
 Any progress will be shown in the console.

 Here is the expected result: